Twitch Design System

 Variables

 During Config 2023 Figma announced variables.
 The following day I lead an initiative to get our entire set of design libraries update to variables.
 I made a new theme file with all of our previous theme files combined, and updated the web library myself.
 I then trained the other designers on my team how to do it for the mobile library.
-This was a huge success, and resulted in our library sizes being cut in half.
-It also made it far easier for feature designers to use the Design System, since now they can just set a containing element’s layer mode to the desired theme and all of the screens inside that container automatically change.

 The way I have it set up is so there is a Core Themes file where all the color variables live, and all libraries consume those colors so Web, Mobile, and TV apps all ingest the same color tokens.